-The Company notes that the writeoff shown above represents a portion of the allowance for credit loss that was recognized upon adoption of ASU 2016-13-Financial Instruments-Credit Losses (Topic 326) related to Scottish Re.
+The Company notes that the 2024 and 2023 write-off shown above represents a portion of the allowance for credit loss that was recognized upon adoption of ASU 2016-13-Financial Instruments-Credit Losses (Topic 326) related to Scottish Re.
 The remaining net assets related to Scottish Re were written down directly to earnings.